 I’ve heard passionate Italian people call Il Palio the best Italian restaurant in the Triangle.
 It’s certainly my favorite Italian restaurant thus far.
 The service is always impeccable and the food is exceptional.
 I’ve not had one thing that didn’t impress me.
-I love their pappardelle bolognese, the gnocchi, linguine and clams, even their charred broccoli!
+I love their pappardelle bolognese, the gnocchi, linguine, and clams, even their charred broccoli!
 I mean it when I say everything.
-The focaccia bread is the best focaccia bread I’ve ever had.
-Finally, don’t forget to save room for dessert.
+And don’t forget to save room for dessert!

 1505 E Franklin St, Chapel Hill, NC 27514